 In multi-pitch climbing, the situations and potential for mishaps are a little higher than single pitch climbing as for a percentage of the time both climbers are off the ground.

-This instruction is ideal for those who are solid in their single pitch climbing and are beginning to venture onto the multi-pitch world.
+This instruction is ideal for those who are solid in their single-pitch lead climbing and are beginning or looking to venture onto the world of multi-pitch climbing and routes.

 Among the topics, we will look at are,